vjelic/TheRock-glog-fork/docs/development/build_system.md

 ## Developer Cookbook

-TheROCK aims to not just be a CI tool but to be a daily driver for developer and end-users who wish to consume a source build of ROCM.
+TheRock aims to not just be a CI tool but to be a daily driver for developer and end-users who wish to consume a source build of ROCm.
 This section contains some advice that may help such users be more productive.

 ### Building part of the tree